MiriamCabadajova/YSoft-SafeQ-Mobile-Print-SDK-iOS-sample-project/README.md

 The application presents a login screen with input textfields:
  * The server textfield is filled by the address of the desired endpoint:
     * The discovery button discovers local printers, and, if the textfield is filled by the domain (e.g. ysoft.local), the rest of the URL is discovered by the application.
-The discovery of local printers does not work on an emulator, therefore, a real device is required for testing of this feature.
     * Otherwise, one of the URLs can be entered:
       * EUI/MPS: https://server-with-eui:9443/end-user/ui/
       * MIG: https://server-with-mig:8050